 Anke Huiskes (10:16.43)

-And then we, during that time, like what was your ideal customer profile and did they change over the years because the types of companies also changed?
+And then during that time, what was your ideal customer profile and did that change over the years because the types of companies also changed?

 Johan van Mil (10:19.317)